Wireless power transfer: Inductive coupling

 Inductive coupling is the oldest and most widely used wireless power technology, and virtually the only one so far which is used in commercial products.
 It is used in inductive charging stands for cordless appliances used in wet environments such as electric toothbrushes and shavers, to reduce the risk of electric shock.
-Another application area is "transcutaneous" recharging of biomedical prosthetic devices implanted in the human body, such as cardiac pacemakers and insulin pumps, to avoid having wires passing through the skin.
+Another application area is "transcutaneous" recharging of biomedical prosthetic devices implanted in the human body, such as cardiac pacemakers, to avoid having wires passing through the skin.
 It is also used to charge electric vehicles such as cars and to either charge or power transit vehicles like buses and trains.

 However the fastest growing use is wireless charging pads to recharge mobile and handheld wireless devices such as laptop and tablet computers, computer mouse, cellphones, digital media players, and video game controllers.
 In the United States, the Federal Communications Commission (FCC) provided its first certification for a wireless transmission charging system in December 2017.

 The power transferred increases with frequency and the mutual inductance $M$ between the coils, which depends on their geometry and the distance $D_\text{range}$ between them.
 A widely used figure of merit is the coupling coefficient $k\; =\; M/\sqrt{L_1 L_2}$.
 This dimensionless parameter is equal to the fraction of magnetic flux through the transmitter coil $L1$ that passes through the receiver coil $L2$ when L2 is open circuited.
 If the two coils are on the same axis and close together so all the magnetic flux from $L1$ passes through $L2$, $k = 1$ and the link efficiency approaches 100%.
 The greater the separation between the coils, the more of the magnetic field from the first coil misses the second, and the lower $k$ and the link efficiency are, approaching zero at large separations.
 The link efficiency and power transferred is roughly proportional to $k^2$.
 In order to achieve high efficiency, the coils must be very close together, a fraction of the coil diameter $D_\text{ant}$, usually within centimeters, with the coils' axes aligned.
 Wide, flat coil shapes are usually used, to increase coupling.
 Ferrite "flux confinement" cores can confine the magnetic fields, improving coupling and reducing interference to nearby electronics, but they are heavy and bulky so small wireless devices often use air-core coils.

 Ordinary inductive coupling can only achieve high efficiency when the coils are very close together, usually adjacent.
-In most modern inductive systems resonant inductive coupling (described below) is used, in which the efficiency is increased by using resonant circuits.
+In most modern inductive systems resonant inductive coupling is used, in which the efficiency is increased by using resonant circuits.
 This can achieve high efficiencies at greater distances than nonresonant inductive coupling.